Baseball Mitts and Little Girls’ Heads

 I’ve got lots of issues.
 One that’s been a bit of a nuisance in my life is that I’m night blind.

 My wife and daughters have always enjoyed a morbid thrill of sitting in a movie theatre and watching me standing in the aisle like a big ass with arms full of popcorn, candy and cokes trying to find them.
 After a good howl and watching people tell me to “sit down or get out,” they’ll whisper over, “Over here.”
 They don’t say “dad” because they’d never admit they’re related to me.

-So kissing my kids goodnight has always been a challenge.
+Being night blind, kissing my kids goodnight has always been a challenge.

 If I don’t trip over something on the way to their bed, the next challenge becomes wondering where their head might be in the bed.
 I’m just looking at a sea of black.

 But the truth is, I’m really not interested in kissing their heads — I just want to smell their heads.